TraceyLauriault/COMS2200A/README.md

 ![image](https://user-images.githubusercontent.com/550895/30526093-72184000-9be2-11e7-82ce-5e540a2c229d.png)

-In the iD Editor we will be adding a feature using the [`highway=street_lamp`](http://wiki.openstreetmap.org/wiki/Tag:highway%3Dstreet_lamp) tag.
-Select the **Point** geometry shape and click on the map where the Lamp Post would be located based on the Mapillary photo & Satelitte imagery.
-Once you've created a point you will have have to define the type of point, search for `Street Lamp` in the left hand side.
+These are the steps to add a feature in OSM using the iD editor:

+1. Select the **Point** geometry shape and click on the map where the Lamp Post would be located based on the Mapillary photo & Satelitte imagery.
+2. Define the type of point, search for `Street Lamp` in the left hand side.
+This will add the [`highway=street_lamp`](http://wiki.openstreetmap.org/wiki/Tag:highway%3Dstreet_lamp) tag to your OpenStreetMap point feature.

 ![image](https://user-images.githubusercontent.com/550895/30526169-1c1aca4a-9be4-11e7-9a9c-b388480ca7a0.png)